theorm/assets-pipeline/README.md

 * s3

- Upload files to S3 (See `knox` npm module for more configuration options).
+ Upload files to S3 (See [knox](https://www.npmjs.org/package/knox) npm module for more configuration options).
+The deployer will guess MIME type of each file and add a relevant `Content-Type` header.

  ```js
  deployment: {